Altkirch

-Altkirch (/fr/, /de/; Àltkìrech) is a commune in the Haut-Rhin department in Alsace in north-eastern France.
+Altkirch (/fr/, /de/; Àltkìrech; Frainc-Comtou: Artçhelitçhe) is a commune in the Haut-Rhin department in Alsace in north-eastern France.

 The town is traditionally regarded as the capital of Sundgau.

 Etymology

 The name of the commune means old church (Àlta Kìrch or Àlta Kìrech; Alte Kirche).

 History

 In the 1370s, the citizens of Altkirch battled and won against a company of Gugler mercenaries.